Keyword search:

 Makes ~1 quart or 2 pints

-1 pound sweet cherries such as Bings, rinsed and drained; no need to pit or stem
+• 1 pound sweet cherries such as Bings, rinsed & drained*

-Prick each cherry all over with a sterilized needle then pack them firmly into a clean quart jar (or 2 pint jars).
+1.)
+Prick each cherry all over with a sterilized needle then pack them firmly into a clean quart jar or 2 pint jars.

 Step-by-step photos for making Boozy Bing Cherries